Eventus

 Notes on above

-• Proc print is included above only as a simple example of SAS processing that can be performed on work.se, which is an ordinary SAS data set that can be used as input to any SAS procedure or set, merge or update data step statement.
+• Proc print is included above as a simple example of SAS processing that can be performed on work.se, which is an ordinary SAS data set that can be used as input to any SAS procedure or set, merge or update data step statement.

 • The Package=p specification is not essential; it only limits the contents of the output data set.